GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 - Shell
   - A text-mode application containing a CLI to the OS
   - Note that in casual usage - shell, prompt, terminal, and console all typically refer to the same thing
+- Console
+  - The window that hosts your shell and runs programs
 - Console application
   - A command line program that functions without a required graphical interface
 - Bash